ietf-wg-cellar/matroska-specification/diagram.md

 ```
 Figure: Representation of a `Cues Element` and Two Levels of Its `Descendant Elements`

-The `Attachments Element` is for attaching files to a Matroska file such as pictures,
+The `Attachments Element` is for attaching files to a Matroska file, such as pictures,
 fonts, web pages, etc.

 ```